apolzek/api-benchmark/README.md

 tofu apply -auto-approve
 ```

-This will create all the infraestructure required to spin up two Ubuntu servers (one to host the API, one to host the _gun_).
+This will create all the infrastructure required to spin up two Ubuntu servers (one to host the API, one to host the _gun_).
-After created, it'll generate two files that can be used to connect via ssh to each server.
+After created, it'll generate two files that can be used to connect via SSH to each server.

 #### Running the API
-SSH into the api by running
+SSH into the API by running
 ```
 ./ssh_connect_api.sh
 ```